sara-nl/EAR-harvest-heterogenous-energy-plugin/etc/conf/README.md

 DynaisTimeout=30
 # Time in seconds to compute every application signature when the EAR goes to periodic mode.
 LibraryPeriod=30
-# Number of MPI calls whether EAR must go to periodic mode or not
+# Number of MPI calls whether EAR must go to periodic mode or not.
 CheckEARModeEvery=1000
 ```